-"Specifically, the Department [USDA] proposes: (1) to define "benefits" for categorical eligibility to mean ongoing and substantial benefits; and (2) to limit the types of non-cash TANF benefits conferring categorical eligibility to those that focus on subsidized employment, work supports and childcare.
+"Specifically, the Department proposes: (1) to define "benefits" for categorical eligibility to mean ongoing and substantial benefits; and (2) to limit the types of non-cash TANF benefits conferring categorical eligibility to those that focus on subsidized employment, work supports and childcare.
 The proposed rule would also require state agencies to inform FNS of all non-cash TANF benefits that confer categorical eligibility."

-Based on current caseload data, this proposed change would make some households potentially ineligible for food assistance and Working Family Support, reducing the All Family Achieved WPR and Two-Parent Achieved WPR by 7-8 points.
-If this happened, Washington would still expect to meet the target WPR, but critical buffer space is eroded.
+Based on current caseload data2, this proposed change would make some households potentially ineligible and reduce the All Family Achieved WPR and Two-Parent Achieved WPR by 7-8 points.
+Such a result would still allow the Department to meet the TARGET WPR, but critical buffer space would be eroded.

-&lt;sup>2 EMAPS report 4800: SNAP/FAP Clients and Households Between 130% FPL and 200% FPL, July 2017 to June 2018, produced August 6, 2019
+$^{^2}$ Based on eMAPS report 4800 SNAP/FAP Clients and Households Between 130% FPL and 200% FPL, July 2017 to June 2018, produced August 6, 2019